MonoidMusician/blog/sources/selective_applicatives_theoretical_basis.md

 However, the final answer for what selective applicative functors want to be is really cool.
 We just have to work a bit harder to see it: we have to consider arrows (composable profunctors) instead of plain functors.

-Selective applicative functors want to encode *exclusive determined choice*.
+Selective applicative functors want to encode *exclusive and exhaustive determined choice*.
 They can choose between a finite number of predetermined case branches based upon previous results during evaluation.^[`select`{.haskell} itself has an implicit `pure`{.haskell} branch with no side-effects, where `branch`{.haskell} has two branches.]

 Once you see it, it makes so much sense from a programming language perspective: it has the shape of an AST for a programming language.